DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/reports.md

 ---
 # Reports

-You can view results for all test runs in the **Reports** panel.
+You can view test results in the **Reports** panel.
 Each row in the panel corresponds to an individual test run.
 The test run can contain a single test, a group of tests from different fixtures, fixture tests or directory tests.

-For each test run, you can view the following information: the test run's progress, start time, duration and the number of tests that have failed and passed.
-Different colors indicates the test run status: green - passed tests, red - failed tests, blue - running and pending tests.
+You can view the following information for each test run: the progress, start time, duration and the number of tests that have failed and passed.
+Different colors indicates the test's status: green - passed tests, red - failed tests, blue - running and pending tests.

 IMAGE

-To see the detailed results, click the test run's row in the **Reports** panel.
-This will open the **Report tab** with a full report that contains overall results and details for each executed test.
-For failed tests, you can see additional information: failed actions, the causes of the fails, links to these actions and screenshots.
+You can click the test run's row in the **Reports** panel to see detailed results.
+This opens the **Report tab** with a full report that contains the overall results and details for each executed test.
+You can see additional information for failed tests: failed actions, what caused them, links to these actions and screenshots.

 IMAGE

 You can sort, group and filter the data.
-Also, you can view the report in various formats and export it.
-For more information, see the description of the **Report Tab**.
+You can also view the report in various formats and export it.
+See the **Report Tab**'s description for more information.